 If air is escaping anywhere in your air conditioning system, then it will affect how efficiently your condenser runs.
 Our duct sealing service ensures that your system is working as intended, which will help your outdoor condenser function, even in extreme heat.

 However, flooding is a different story.
-If your unit gets submerged in water, it can not only cause damage to the unit but can also pose a serious safety concern.
+If your unit gets submerged in water, it can cause damage to the unit and also pose a serious safety concern.

 Immediately Turn Off Electrical Power